Eclipse-Laboratories-Inc/eclipse-deposit/README.md

 - The `[Ethereum Private Key]` is sourced from Metamask.
 - `[Amount in Gwei]` is the desired deposit amount, with a minimum of '1500000' gwei (0.0015 ETH).

+PLease reach out to cooper@eclipse.xyz with additional questions